unchainedshop/unchained/docs/source/quick-start.md

 See it in action by adding `Assortments` and `Products` etc... using the unchained control panel.

-## Step 3: Deploy storefront with Vercel
+## Step 3: Deploy youe storefront with Vercel

-Once you have set up the storefront template and run it locally successfully the last step we need to do is go live. while you can use any hosting provider for this demo we will be using vercel to handle the deployment since the storefront is also written with next.js.
+Once you have set up the storefront template and run it locally successfully the last step we need to do is go live. while you can use any hosting provider for this demo we will be using Vercel to handle the deployment since the storefront is also written with next.js.

-1. upload storefront to Github.
+1. Upload your storefront to Github.

 2. Go to the official [vercel](https://vercel.com/) website and sign up for a new account.

-3. Connect the repository where the storefront code is stored with vercel and give it access to all the necessary privileges.
+3. Connect the repository where the storefront code is stored with Vercel and give it access to all the necessary privileges.

-4. set the required `env` production environment
+4. Set the required `env` production environment

 ```
 UNCHAINED_ENDPOINT=https://your-unchained-instance.rocks/graphql